All Episodes

 What we need, what needs to happen in this country is examples of economic activity flourishing, like Daniel Henninger wrote about in the Wall Street Journal.

-We need to see evidence of the Idea of a thriving free market, of a thriving capitalist market.
+We need to see evidence of the idea of a thriving free market, of a thriving capitalist market.

 Instead, we see just the exact opposite.

-Well, he's getting some help from Barney Frank and John Kerry, but but the Democrat Party, let's say, are personally assaulting the travel and leisure business, except when they are engaging in the travel and leisure, or their big supporters, the AFL CIO are engaging.
+And while all this is happening, Obama's out there saying he cares about health care, so his approval numbers are going up, while he and he alone, well, he's getting some help from Barney Frank and John Kerry, but the Democrat Party, let's say, are personally assaulting the travel and leisure business, except when they are engaging in the travel and leisure or their big supporters, the AFL-CIO, are engaging.

 Is it bipartisan in Capitol Hill?